Shannon's inequality on non-collapsing RCD spaces: Rigidity result

 \section{Rigidity result}

 In this section, we prove a rigidity result.
-In the beginning, we define cone metric measure spaces. \begin{defn}[$N$-metric measure cone \cite{Kcone,HP}] We define the \emph{$N$-metric measure cone} $(C(Y),d_{C(Y)},\m_{C(Y)})$ over an $\RCD(N-2,N-1)$ space $(Y,d_Y,\m_Y)$ by
+In the beginning, we define cone metric measure spaces. \begin{defn}[$N$-metric measure cone \cite{Kcone,HP}] For $N\geq 2$, we define the \emph{$N$-metric measure cone} $(C(Y),d_{C(Y)},\m_{C(Y)})$ over an $\RCD(N-2,N-1)$ space $(Y,d_Y,\m_Y)$, whose diameter is at most $\pi$ if $N=2$, by